 Mixed-property development is a form of horizontal mixed-use development.
 Local boards can facilitate mixed-property development by zoning buildings as residential and non-residential in the same block or plat or within a single area.
 Rather than placing commercial or industrial areas outside of residential areas in large blocks, the zoning is often done in conjunction with a land planner and is zoned building by building.

 The advantages of mixed-use property development are enormous for the long-term sustainability of an area.
-Not only do mixed-use developments encourage economic development for investors and business owners, they provide economic benefits to residents as well.
+Not only do mixed-use developments encourage economic development for investors and business owners, but they also provide economic benefits to residents as well.
 When people work, live, and play in the same area, their transportation costs are reduced significantly.

 There are health benefits for the local community as well.
-Having reduced commute times means that people have more time participating in recreational and physical activity.
+Having reduced commute times means that people have more time to participate in recreational and physical activity.
 A well-planned mixed-use development will have plenty of walking trails and fitness facilities.
-At Daybreak in South Jordan, for example, a community pond allows paddle boarding, nearby parks provide open space for recreation, volleyball courts, baseball fields, playgrounds, and more.
+At Daybreak in South Jordan, for example, a community pond allows paddle boarding, and nearby parks provide open space for recreation, volleyball courts, baseball fields, playgrounds, and more.

 What Is An Example of Mixed-Use Development?

 Another example of a vertical mixed-use architecture project by Think is C9 Flats in the 9th District in Salt Lake City.
-Over 97 apartments offer affordable housing, with additional apartment spaces that offer a blend of living and work spaces.
-Community amenities such as a fitness facility and sky bridge add to the livability and improve the work life balance for residents.
+Over 97 apartments offer affordable housing, with additional apartment spaces that offer a blend of living and workspaces.
+Community amenities such as a fitness facility and sky bridge add to the livability and improve the work-life balance for residents.